 2 tablespoon roughly chopped parsley

 Wash the millet grains and rinse.
 Bring the millet and 1¼ cups of water to the boil and reduce to simmer for 20-30 minutes until the water is absorbed.
 Take the saucepan off the heat and let sit with the lid on for 5 minutes.
 Fluff the grains with a fork and allow cool.
 Preheat the oven to 200’C (400’F/Gas Mark 6).
 Place the cashew nuts and almonds on a baking tray lined with baking paper for 10 minutes until they look golden and give off a toasty aroma.
 Take out of the oven and set aside.
 Reduce the oven to 180’C (350’F/ Gas Mark 4).

 On a medium heat in a large pan, sauté the finely chopped onions until translucent.
 Add celery, carrot and pumpkin, and continue to cook until the celery is translucent.
 Add the garlic and continue cooking for a minute, then add the mushrooms and cook for a further 5 minutes.
 Take off the heat, and mix in the chopped herbs and cumin.
 Blend half the nuts until they resemble coarse crumbs, and roughly chop the remaining nuts.
 Combine the vegetable and nut mixtures with the millet and milled chia seeds, and stir to combine.
 Season with salt and ground black pepper.
 Spoon the mixture into a loaf tin greased with coconut oil, and press the mixture down firmly into the tin.
 Cover with foil and bake for 35 minutes.
 Remove the foil and bake a further 15 minutes.
 Remove from the oven and allow cool for 15 minutes.
 Gently remove from the tin and place on a plate.
-Serve with mushroom gravy and cooked vegetables.
+Serve with onion, thyme and cumin gravy and cooked vegetables.
 The roast will freeze.